-Q. What is a Built to Save® home?
+Q. What is a BUILT TO SAVE® home?

-Q. How is a Built to Save® home different?
+Q. How is a BUILT TO SAVE® home different?

-Q. What is a HERS score?
+Q. What is an Energy Rating Index score?

-Q. How is the HERS score calculated?
+Q. How is the ERI score calculated?

 Q. What tests or inspections are performed by the Rater?

 A. The Rater does an onsite inspection after the insulation is installed and before the drywall is applied to ensure proper installation and that there are no areas where air can escape between the attic and the interior spaces of the home.
 Upon completion of the home, the Rater will measure the air tightness of the home using a blower door test and a duct test to test the leakiness of the ducts.
 Results of these tests, along with data from software analysis, are used to generate a final Energy Rating Index score for the home and ensure that the home is in compliance with the BUILT TO SAVE® requirements.

 Q. How do I know if my new home is energy efficient?

 A. While most builders claim to build energy efficient homes, and while many do, the only way to be sure is to have verification by an independent third-party home energy Rater.
 If your home is certified as a BUILT TO SAVE® home, there is no question that it is energy efficient, and you will have the Energy Rating Index score to know its projected energy efficiency performance.

 Q. How do I find a builder who builds BUILT TO SAVE® certified homes?